jnozzi/cocoadev.com/markdown/CodeRefactorChallenge.md

 etc...
 there needs to be code like this for all possible combinations of return types and arg types from 0 to 4 args... so how can it be condensed? any ideas?
 Right now all possible combinations compiled come out to more than 5 MB.
 For a framework that I expect developers to add to their own apps, this is unreasonable.
 And I would like to support more args..
-5, 6, 7 each addition of 1 arg will greatly increase the size.. (by at least a factor of 2)  General/ACProblemOfVariableTypes provides code that will generate the above code in full..
+5, 6, 7 each addition of 1 arg will greatly increase the size.. (by at least a factor of 2)  ACProblemOfVariableTypes provides code that will generate the above code in full..

 ----